golanlevin/60-212/2024/syllabus/60-212_syllabus_fall2024.md

 ### Partial Attendance

-*Partial absence* includes situations like tardiness, sleeping in class, or other forms of mental absence (i.e. distracted participation).
+Focus is precious, and our class time is limited.
+Physical presence means nothing if you’re “checked out”; your mental presence is extremely important. *Partial absence* includes situations like tardiness, sleeping in class, moonlighting, or other forms of mental absence (i.e. distracted participation).
 Three incidents of unexcused partial absence will cause you to lose a letter grade (A→B).

-* **Tardiness** is a form of partial absence in which you are more than 20 minutes late to a class event.
+* **Tardiness** is a form of partial absence in which you are more than 15 minutes late to a class session.
 Tardiness may be excused or unexcused.
-Note that I typically begin to lecture (or commence other important class activities) no more than 5 minutes after the official start time. *Your first incident of unexcused tardiness will be noted, but excused*.
+Note that I typically begin to lecture (or commence other important class activities) no more than 5 minutes after the official start time.
+Your first incident of unexcused tardiness will receive a warning, but further instances will impact your grade.
-* **Focus is precious**.
-Physical presence means nothing if you’re “checked out”; your mental presence is extremely important.
-You can function for a few hours without sleeping, texting, chatting online, emailing, or doing work for other courses.
-During lectures, critiques, or (*especially*) during guest presentations, such distracted participation is demoralizing to those around you.
-If I observe you doing these things, depending on the circumstance, I may have no choice but to correct you publicly. *Your first incident of mental absence will be noted, but excused*.
-* **To step out briefly, quietly excuse yourself**.
+* **Sleeping in class** is considered partial attendance.
+If you are sleeping in class I will wake you up.
+Your first incident of sleeping in class will receive a warning, but further instances will impact your grade.
+If you are not getting enough sleep please address this issue either with a doctor or with an academic advisor in order to better balance your days and nights.
+* **Working on homework for another class**, during class time (i.e. *moonlighting*) is considered partial attendance.
+Your first incident of moonlighting will receive a warning, but further instances will impact your grade.
+Moonlighting is particularly harmful to class morale because it signals a lack of engagement and respect for both your peers and the course content.
+When you disengage from the collective learning experience, it diminishes the collaborative energy and focus of the group.
+This behavior can create a ripple effect, distracting others and lowering the overall quality of discussion and participation.
+* **Stepping out briefly is OK**.
 I don't require notification if you just need to step out for a few minutes in the middle of class (e.g. to use the restroom, collect yourself, take an urgent call, etc.).
-If I'm in the middle of lecturing, I would prefer not to be interrupted by ths type of request; just excuse yourself.
+If I'm in the middle of lecturing, I would not prefer to be interrupted; just excuse yourself.
 Stepping out for a few minutes is not considered partial absence.

 ### Malingering On Critique Days